dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 We think that in the long run we do need to make a breaking change to deal with this issue properly: we need to get the UI-framework-specific pieces out of `System.Reactive`.
 So this can never be as gentle a breaking change as 1) above: we are intending to remove something from the API.

 It won't be quite as gentle as 2) either.
 The thing about CLR serialization is that anyone using it in .NET Core knew its days were numbered from the start.
 But in Rx we're talking about a change that had not been envisaged back in 2018 when the Rx API adopted its current form.
+People currently using Rx.NET's WPF and Windows Forms features don't know that change is coming.

 But I don't want to do anything as brutal as 3.
-And the difference between 2 and 3 is essentially the combination of fair warning and time.
+The difference between 2 and 3 is essentially the combination of fair warning and time, so the upshot is that we are open to breaking changes, but they need to happen gradually, and people need to discover that the changes are coming in plenty of time to respond.

 #### 'Clean starts' aren't, due to extension method ambiguity